imgproxy/imgproxy/docs/generating_the_url.md

-# Generating the URL (Advanced)
+# Generating the URL

-This guide describes the advanced URL format that allows the use of all the imgproxy features.
-Read our [Generating the URL (Basic)](generating_the_url_basic.md) guide to learn about the _basic_ URL format that is compatible with imgproxy 1.x.

-## Format definition

-The advanced URL should contain the signature, processing options, and source URL, like this:
+The URL should contain the signature, processing options, and source URL, like this:

 ```
 /%signature/%processing_options/plain/%source_url@%extension